| |

 egalitarian system, recently noted by New Scientist

-as they have been for tens of thousand of years, without any problems, in a tribal
+been for tens of thousand of years without any major problems but "foreign

 One of the most fascinating aspects of